alibaba/tengine/docs/modules/ngx_http_tfs_module.md

 **Context**： *http, server*

-Defines connection pool used by tfs module.
+Defines connection pool used by TFS module.
 This connection pool caches upstream connections.

 The following parameters must be defined: